 Security is one of the most important aspects of paying and getting paid; it’s pivotal to keep personal data safe and secured in a way that mitigates the risk for theft or fraud.
 If you’re keeping your employee and vendors’ personal information stored within a money transfer system, or on paper to reference when need be, could put their information and your reputation at risk.
 Instead of risking a breach of confidentiality, it’s important to consider other systems that tokenize or encrypt this data so parties can get paid without fear of data breaches.

 The process of sending a money transfer requires a fair bit of manual entry, when you consider the process of logging into a system, inputting payment information for the payee, confirming payment amounts and password and sending it through.
 This can be time consuming for a single money transfer, so if you’re making them regularly to more than one person, it can become overwhelming.
 And as your business grows and more employees or vendors need to be paid, its unlikely someone will want to dedicate their time to sending funds in this way.
-Having something like a recurring payment system on hand could help you out significantly, or other B2B payment solutions.

 For more information on payment types check out our article 3 Things You Should Consider When Choosing a Payment Processor.